JanSchwegler/di-CO_128/README.md

 ![Threds_02](img/arduino_threds_02.jpg)

-No matter what and how many you touch, its ready the amount of electricity touching the whires.
-It was hard so setup for every single thred to have a stable connection.
-So sometime we got stable and relaiable resaults and other times we didnt.
+No matter what and how many you touch, it's ready the amount of electricity touching the whires.
+It was hard so setup for every single thread to have a stable connection.
+So sometime we got stable and reliable results and other times we didn't.

 #### Crystals

-As we thougth about water and ice, transparent crystels came up as visualisazion of ice. so we tried growing crystals on a wooden branch.
+As we thougth about water and ice, transparent crystals came up as visualisation of ice.
+So we tried growing crystals on a wooden branch.

 ![Crystals](img/crystal_01.jpg)

 This worked well.
-Due to the ratio to be a bit off, the crystels grew to big. we would rather have smaller crystels.
+Due to the ratio to be a bit off, the crystels grew to big.
+We would rather have smaller crystals.

-Later we also tought about the interactionpoint needs to be inviting to touch.
-Crystals look nice and people might likt to give it a little touch but not a firm grip, whats not beneficial for our installation.
+Later we also tought about the interaction-point needs to be inviting to touch.
+Crystals look nice and people might like to give it a little touch but not a firm grip.
+That's not beneficial for our installation.

 ### 4.2.5.
 Multi Touch Sensor
 There was a diffrent sensor to try, one that can read diffrent touches at the same time.
 The downside, the output date should only be 0 or 1, so touch or no touch.
 First, we had to solder the conncetors to the sensor.